 Before beginning maintenance work, shut off the engine and wait until all moving parts have come to a halt.

 Begin by inspecting the discs, looking for signs of cracks and nicks.
 Also, make sure that the cutting edges are still sharp.
-Otherwise, the performance of disc harrow will suffer.
+Otherwise, the performance of the disc harrow will suffer.

 If you are replacing parts like the disc harrow bearing assembly, use parts that conform to the specifications recommended by the manufacturer.
-All States Ag Parts can help you find the parts that you need for your disc harrow.
-Check out their entire selection of tillage parts here.

 After all maintenance work has been performed, tighten up the nuts, bolts and screws and put the safety guards back into position.
 Return all the tools and equipment you have used to their proper storage areas.